sirjanashrestha/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-This project aims to predict credit risk for a peer-to-peer lending services company, Lending Club using Supervised machine learning algorithms.
-The credit card dataset is analyzed using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
-Finally, we have used combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Then we have compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Finally, we have evaluated the  performance of these models.
+The objective of this project is to forecast credit risk for a peer-to-peer lending services provider, Lending Club, employing supervised machine learning methods.
+Our analysis involves scrutinizing a credit card dataset using various techniques to address class imbalance, including RandomOverSampler, SMOTE, and undersampling with the ClusterCentroids algorithm.
+Additionally, we explore a combined approach of over- and undersampling using the SMOTEENN algorithm.
+Subsequently, we compare the performance of two novel machine learning models, BalancedRandomForestClassifier and EasyEnsembleClassifier, which are designed to mitigate bias in predicting credit risk.
+Finally, we assess the effectiveness of these models in terms of predictive performance.

-The purpose of this analysis are;
-- Use Resampling Models to Predict Credit Risk
-- Use the SMOTEENN Algorithm to Predict Credit Risk
-- Use Ensemble Classifiers to Predict Credit Risk

 Resources:
 - Data Source: LoanStats_2019Q1.csv
-- Tools:
-        i.
-NumPy, version 1.11 or later
-        ii.
-SciPy, version 0.17 or later
-        iii.
-Scikit-learn, version 0.21 or later

-## Results
-The balanced accuracy scores and the precision and recall scores of all six machine learning models.

 ### Naive Random Oversampling
 The balanced accuracy score of this model is 64%.
 Out of all the loan that the model predicted would be high risk, only 1% were actually high risk.
 The model predicted 61% outcome correctly for the high risk credit.
 The precision of the model is 99% with a sensitivity of 68%.